Find Your Perfect Business Degree

 Types of Bullying

 Different types of bullying can happen separately, or more than one type of bullying can happen at the same time.
 Physical bullying involves harming someone else physically, possibly by punching, kicking, or pushing.
 Verbal bullying is name-calling or yelling at a victim repeatedly.
-Bullying that happens between people in a friendship is relational bullying; this may involve exclusion or spreading rumors.
-Cyberbullying is a type of bullying that happens on electronic devices such as smartphones or computers.

 All About Cyberbullying

 When a bully uses electronic communication to harass or harm another person, this is cyberbullying.
 Cyberbullying can be just as devastating as bullying that happens in person.
-Sometimes cyberbullying happens anonymously, since it’s possible to hide identities online.
+Sometimes cyberbullying happens anonymously since it’s possible to hide identities online.
 Cyberbullying can have a far-reaching impact thanks to the reach of the Internet.
 Even strangers can find and see incidences of cyberbullying when content is shared publicly online.

 Bullying Prevention

 Bullying prevention requires vigilance.
 Teachers and administrators need to be constantly supervising students and watching for bullying situations.
 If bullying is suspected, it’s important to intervene immediately.
 Parents also need to watch and supervise activities to make sure that interactions are positive.
-Teach kids that bullying is unacceptable, and urge them to confide in parents, teachers, or friends if a situation arises.
-Kids also need to know that they should intervene if they ever see bullying happen.

 Bullying Behavior